GladysAssistant/v4-website/docs/integrations/netatmo.md

 ![Netatmo Integration - Discovery](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-discovery-NATherm1.jpg)

-You can select the Gladys room in which they are installed and then integrate them with a simple click on the "Save" button.
-The button then changes to "Already Created".
+You can select the Gladys room in which they are installed and then integrate them with a simple click on the `Save` button.
+The button then changes to `Already Created`.

 ![Netatmo Integration - Discovery - Already Created](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-discovery-already-created.jpg)

-On this page, you will also find a "Refresh" button at the top to refresh the features of the devices in case of changes in the Netatmo apps or in case of new support in Gladys.
+On this page, you will also find a `Refresh` button at the top to refresh the features of the devices in case of changes in the Netatmo apps or in case of new support in Gladys.

 ![Netatmo Integration - Discovery - Refresh](../../static/img/docs/en/configuration/netatmo/en-netatmo-integrations-discovery-refresh.jpg)